billy-bertrand/My-First-Robot/README.md

 ![Encoder image](./etc/Encoders.jpg)

-We tried to use them to create P.I.D. control loop to dynamically adjust the speed of our motors.
+We tried to use them to create a variation of a P.I.D. control loop to dynamically adjust the speed of our motors.
 Unfortunately, encoders were "too big" in a sense that fitting four of them on the robot will make it go over